sindresorhus/sindresorhus.github.com/source/content/apps/ask-ai.md

 This is unfortunately not possible as watchOS only supports opening the keyboard.

+#### Can I choose a voice?

+The app automatically uses the best voice for the language used in the answer.
+Unfortunately, the high-quality Siri voices are not available for apps to use.

 #### Can I launch it with the action button?

 Add [this shortcut](https://www.icloud.com/shortcuts/6b890da159844407a6b39de454567c97) to one of your Apple devices (not the watch), and then on the watch, select the shortcut in the action button configuration.